 A Day In My Mind's Mind Volume 2

-...AND THIS IS WHAT THE PRESS HAD TO SAY....
+....AND THIS IS WHAT THE PRESS HAD TO SAY....

 back some great songs and weird productions.
 It also opens a window on this kaleidoscopic period in Kiwi rock, one that has most often been written out of local music histories.

 on Kiwi rock which mentions a band like The Top Shelf, here with the terrific post-pop track The World Really Turns, which to me sounds the equal of famed British rockers The Move from the same period.

 the trippy Dizzy Limits from Wellington whose Mare of Tranquility is a phased and disturbingly stoned trip around the moon -- and sounds like no one else at all.

 the out-there and eccentric sound of Timberjack Donahue...
 Here too are bands as adept with a wah-wah pedal as Eric Clapton (The Top Shelf again, on Time Beyond), could craft memorable r'n'b-based pop Larrys Rebels Coloured Flowers), and which wrote shining,

 which has been voted the best New Zealand song ever written.
 Appropriately it closes this collection because it can't be topped for sheer atmosphere, and harmonious amalgamation of lyric and melody.

 this collection also proves is how ingenious New Zealand producers and arrangers were during this exciting period: check out the orchestration (and drumming) on the Dave Miller Set's ambitious Mr Guy Fawkes -- which is also saturated in phasing.
 Or the stacked-up

-courtesy of this series -- the woozy Dahli Mohamed by Timberjack Donoghue; The Avanger's glistening Everyone's Gonna Wonder which segues into short snippets that Ray Davies or Paul McCartney would have been proud of; Fourmyula's gorgeously intimate then anthemic
+courtesy of this series -- the woozy Dahli Mohamed by Timberjack Donoghue; The Avenger's glistening Everyone's Gonna Wonder which segues into short snippets that Ray Davies or Paul McCartney would have been proud of; Fourmyula's gorgeously intimate then anthemic

 or people from backwoods.
 Or at least some did, others just quietly went their way in long buttoned down collars, had floppy hair swept across their foreheads and experimented with smoking dried banana skins for a legal high.